-A WARNING
+WARNING

-Failure to properly secure the PV Arrays to the surface with sandbags could result in panel damage, injury, or death in high winds.
+Failure to properly secure the Solar Arrays to the surface with sandbags could result in PV panel damage, injury, or death in high winds.
+Tent stakes should be used in addition to sandbags when possible.
 Wind damage can render panels nonfunctional or significantly reduce their functional life expectancy.

-The PV Arrays must be properly secured to the ground even in low-wind environments.
+The Solar Arrays must be properly secured to the ground even in low-wind environments.
+The methods used for ground securing are determined by two (2) factors: